Mobility budget 2026: the complete guide

 1. Write a mobility budget policy

-Decide how you will design your sustainable mobility policy and make sure you have the paperwork ready.
-Don't skip this step, you need to formally introduce a policy before you can get started.
+Define your sustainable mobility policy and get the paperwork ready.
+This is a legal requirement before you can get started.

 Need help?
 Use our legal document templates or talk to our experts.